nareshbhatia/react-learning-resources/docs/coding-conventions.md

 **Example**

-The example below shows the structuring rules listed above.
-Note that 4 hooks are floated to the top of the component.
+In the example below, note that 4 hooks are floated to the top.

 ```tsx
 const SignUpPage = () => {